tlatsas/tlatsas.github.io/_posts/2009-07-28-change-mysql-root-password.markdown

 ---
 layout: post
 title: change mysql root password
 date: 2009-07-28 12:33:16 +03:00
 ---
-This is usefull if you have forgotten your mysql root password and you locked yourself out.
-All you need is the root password for the system.
+If you have forgotten your mysql root password all you need is the root password of the system to create a new one.

 First, stop mysql and then start it in the background with the skip-grant-tables parameter:
 {% highlight bash %}